qaware/sonarqube-build-breaker/sqbb-maven-plugin/README.md

 * `sqbb.sonarQubeUrl`: URL to the SonarQube instance.
 Required.
 * `sqbb.sonarQubeToken`: Authentication token for the SonarQube instance.
 Required if no username/password are provided.
-* `sqbb.sonarUsername`: Authentication username for the SonarQube instance.
+* `sqbb.sonarQubeUsername`: Authentication username for the SonarQube instance.
 Required if no token is provided.
-* `sqbb.sonarPassword`: Authentication password for the SonarQube instance.
+* `sqbb.sonarQubePassword`: Authentication password for the SonarQube instance.
 Required if no token is provided.
 * `sqbb.projectKey`: SonarQube project key.
 Defaults to `${project.groupId}:${project.artifactId}`
 * `sqbb.branch`: If set, gets appended to the `projectKey`.
 * `sqbb.branchMode`: Branch mode.
 Can be `projectKey` or `sonarQube`.
 Defaults to `projectKey`.